 How to Join

-Attend at least three weekly meetings.
+Attend at least three weekly meetings, then complete the online Membership Application.

 The local CAP squadron will give you a membership application or provide you with the information on how to apply online.